 All assignments must be neatly typed or otherwise prepared on word processing software.
-Grades will be reduced for poor quality, organization, composition, grammar, and/or spelling.
+Grades will be reduced for poor quality, organization, composition, grammar, and/or spelling in addition to limited development of content.
 No papers will be accepted through google docs.
 Students must submit as a word document through CANVAS.
 Students need to verify the files they submitted are the correct documents.
 Files submitted incorrectly are considered late assignments and reduction of grade will be assigned.